Recombinant Mouse IL-9 Protein (Fc Chimera)

-Recombinant Mouse IL-9 Protein (Fc Chimera) is a Mouse Full Length protein, expressed in HEK 293, with >=95% purity, <= 0.005 EU/µg endotoxin level and suitable for MS, HPLC, SDS-PAGE.
+Recombinant Mouse IL-9 Protein (Fc Chimera) is a Mouse Full Length protein, expressed in HEK 293 cells, with >95%, <0.005 EU/µg endotoxin level, suitable for Mass Spec, HPLC, SDS-PAGE.

 Interleukin-9, IL-9, Cytokine P40, T-cell growth factor P40, Il9

-Multifunctional cytokine secreted mainly by T-helper 2 lymphocytes and also mast cells or NKT cells that plays important roles in the immune response against parasites (PubMed:11070175, PubMed:19433802).
-Affects intestinal epithelial permeability and adaptive immunity (PubMed:12704113).
-In addition, induces the differentiation of specific T-cell subsets such as IL-17 producing helper T-cells (TH17) and also proliferation and differentiation of mast cells (PubMed:11070175, PubMed:19433802).
-Mechanistically, exerts its biological effects through a receptor composed of IL9R subunit and a signal transducing subunit IL2RG (PubMed:2145361, PubMed:7718508).
-Receptor stimulation results in the rapid activation of JAK1 and JAK3 kinase activities leading to STAT1, STAT3 and STAT5-mediated transcriptional programs (PubMed:10464327).
-Induction of differentiation genes seems to be mediated by STAT1 alone, while protection of cells from apoptosis depends on STAT3 and STAT5 (PubMed:10464327).
+Multifunctional cytokine secreted mainly by T-helper 2 lymphocytes and also mast cells or NKT cells that plays important roles in the immune response against parasites (PubMed : 11070175, PubMed : 19433802).
+Affects intestinal epithelial permeability and adaptive immunity (PubMed : 12704113).
+In addition, induces the differentiation of specific T-cell subsets such as IL-17 producing helper T-cells (TH17) and also proliferation and differentiation of mast cells (PubMed : 11070175, PubMed : 19433802).
+Mechanistically, exerts its biological effects through a receptor composed of IL9R subunit and a signal transducing subunit IL2RG (PubMed : 2145361, PubMed : 7718508).
+Receptor stimulation results in the rapid activation of JAK1 and JAK3 kinase activities leading to STAT1, STAT3 and STAT5-mediated transcriptional programs (PubMed : 10464327).
+Induction of differentiation genes seems to be mediated by STAT1 alone, while protection of cells from apoptosis depends on STAT3 and STAT5 (PubMed : 10464327).

 Belongs to the IL-7/IL-9 family.